 God chooses to put the treasure in clay jars, common vessels, breakable containers.
 Like us.
 Not in shiny, metal, unbreakable masterpieces of great beauty, but in the everyday bodies we inhabit and in the ordinary stories and lives we occupy.
-Within us – even us, broken and frightened and despairing as may are – there is an extraordinary power that belongs to God, a power God shares freely with us.
+Within us – even us, broken and frightened and despairing as we may be – there is an extraordinary power that belongs to God, a power God shares freely with us.
 We don’t have to go to some faraway place to find it.
 We don’t have to measure up to someone else’s standards to earn it.
 We don’t have to become something we are not, and will never be, in order to be blessed by it.

 We are the clay jars into which life-saving grace and forgiveness and love are poured.

 So we do not lose heart.
 Instead, we keep on singing.
 We keep on listening to poets re-imagine their way into a world more just and kinder and full of hope.
 And we do this not merely for ourselves, but for the sake of others – the world around us.

 “I choose to believe,” Danté Stewart writes, “That the world we hand to our children can be a little bit more loving and caring and liberating than the world that was handed to us.”

 Songs are meant to be sung.
 Poems, meant to be heard.
 And in the singing and in the listening, we, you and I, begin to create the very dawn for which we wait.

 “Did you rise this morning,” poet Audette Fulson asks,